7,500 participants. 200 ideas to change the world. 13 countries. 1 event. Thank you for being a part of it.

 We were also proud to welcome Jeff Dean, Google Senior Fellow and SVP for Google AI to the event for a Keynote address where he also announced that Iridescent will be receiving an additional $500,000 in funding from Google.org.
 The funds will go towards expanding the AI Family Challenge, which begins a second season in August.
 (If you want to join us for season 2, learn more here!)

-Following the keynote, awards were announced and everyone celebrated the end of the first season of the AI Challenge, the hard work of families and coaches around the world, and this community that we’re building together!
+Following the keynote, awards and results for the AI Family Challenge were announced and everyone celebrated the end of the first season, the hard work of families and coaches around the world, and this community that we’re building together!

 We are so proud of all the families who participated in the AI Family Challenge this year and so grateful to the mentors, coaches, judges, and volunteers who made it all possible.
 Thank you for being part of this adventure with us.